Mine9520/Performance-Estimation/README.md

 Our dataset is a commercial data obtained from Taobao platform, which requires a strict desensitization process that requires considerable time and approval.

-The code is a T^2CL model based on causal inference and has been submitted to WSDM 2024.
+The code is a T^2CL model based on causal inference and has been submitted to ICDE 2024.

 ########################################################